heapwolf/Porter/README.md

     });

-The RSON constructor takes a single object literal containing members grouped by resource.
+The RSAN constructor takes a single object literal containing members grouped by resource.
 Each member can have tokens in them that get supplanted when called.
 Here is our above definition put to use...

     rson.users.list(